-Select Star does not access your data values or run queries against your data.
-Select Star's access and data processing is restricted to system metadata and query logs only.
-When connecting to your data sources, we recommend creating a dedicated service account for Select Star with metadata-only roles and permissions as defined in our docs.
+Select Star will never access your data values or run queries against your data unless explicitly authorized by your organization.
+By default, Select Star’s access and processing are limited to system metadata and query logs only.

 To prevent this type of scenario, we recommend our customers tag their sensitive columns as “PII”.
 Once a column is tagged as PII, Select Star will remove any value from the query log before the query gets saved in Select Star for processing.